benmangold/carousel-theater/README.md

 # overlay-theater image gallery

-## reusable react components for ecommerce
+## reusable react components for web dev

-## provide your components with useful css via styled-components
+## giving your components useful css via styled-components

 ## by Ben Mangold

 Tools to build

-Includes a full stack image gallery component with image carousel implemented in React
+Includes a full stack demo component `/react-client/src/productGallery/ProductGallery.jsx`

-A web service and db are provided with scripts to seed the db and serve the component
+A web service and db are provided with scripts to seed the demo db and serve the demo component

 React, Node.js, MongoDB